okiess/SessionVocRuby-DEMO/README.md

 Basic steps to perform within your Rails webapp:

- * Add the "sessionvoc-store" gem to your Gemfile
+ * Add the "sessionvoc-open" gem to your Gemfile
  * Create a "sessionvoc.yml" file in your config directory
  * Create a "session_store.rb" file in the "config/initializers" directory and add the following line (please fill in your app name):